zhongzheng-he/uqEPT/README.md

   boundary artifacts.
 Smaller kernels better localize the reconstruction (also good for LHA) but are more sensitive to noise.
 - Adjust `thresh` if using the magnitude image (e.g., MPRAGE); it controls which neighboring voxels are considered similar to the center voxel.
-The examples use 0.05; the function default is 0.1.
+The function default is 0.05.
 - Start with `n_jobs=1`.
 Increase it if memory allows; `n_jobs=-1` uses all available CPU cores.
 The first run also includes Numba compilation time.